ds-civic-data/sd-pdx-sea/White_Paper.md

 ![](White_Paper_files/figure-markdown_github/2.1%20s/b%20plots-3.png)

-The plots above, which show Portland, Bay Area and Puget Sound sector distribution, could potentially hint at who is working as what in each of these areas.
-This visualization shows slight growth in tech accross all areas, but with the least in portland.
+The plots above, which show Portland, Bay Area, and Puget Sound sector distributions, could potentially hint at who is working what kind of jobs in each of these areas.
+This visualization shows slight growth in tech accross all areas, with Portland experiencing the least growth.
 We also see serious decreases in the business sector and increases in the service sector around 2010, potentially as a result of the 2008 economic crash.
-Also, there is a steady decrease in all three areas of government workers between 2008 and 2010.
+There is also a steady decrease in proportion of civil servants in all three geographic areas between 2008 and 2010.

-Many people dicuss the growth of tech in areas like the Bay Area and Portland.
+Many people dicuss the growth of the tech industry in places like the Bay Area and Portland.
 Often this growth is blamed for rising living costs such as rent or housing prices.
-While this may be true, for the greater Portland Metro area, Bay Area and Puget Sound, according to this ACS data it doesnt look like the growth has been too explosive.
-However, this may be different if we observe the individual counties of these areas instead.
-One might suspect that whiel San Francisco proper has had a tech boom perhaps its neighboring counties have not.
+While this may be true, according to American Community Survey data the growth seems not to have been too explosive in the greater Portland Metro area, Bay Area and Puget Sound.
+However, this may not be the case if we observe individual counties of these areas instead.
+One might suspect that while San Francisco proper has had a tech boom perhaps its neighboring counties have not.
 Or, pehaps they have additionally seen tech growth as a result of spillover.

 ``` r
 pdx_sector_county